What is Akadama?

 Depending on the region in which you live, pumice, lava and akadama may be hard to find.
 In these cases, check to see if there are good local alternatives or try ordering online.
 If you can’t find lava, for example, using more pumice is a good alternative.
 Again, the best place to begin your research is with experienced bonsai enthusiasts who live or work in your area.

 Pre-mixes can also be used to approximate Boon Mix.
-A mix using two parts Clay King, one part pumice and a handful of horticultural charcoal will approximate the ratios of pumice, lava and akadama used in Boon Mix.
+A mix using two parts Clay King and one part pumice will approximate the ratios of pumice, lava and akadama used in Boon Mix.